TechLabs-Berlin/ws24-mass-protest-across-countries/blogpost.md

   &nbsp; <a href="#Backend">Backend</a> &nbsp; |
 </h5>

 In the beginning of the project we decided on what environment, frameworks and libraries to use.
-We came to the conclusion that it's best to use React and Bootstrap in the frontend and NodeJS, Express, MongoDB, Mongoose and Joi in the backend.
+We came to the conclusion that it's best to use React and Bootstrap in the frontend and NodeJS, Express, MongoDB and Mongoose in the backend.

 On the frontend we started the project looking into the logic of different functions we were thinking about having in our app while trying to figure out the structure of the components.
 After setting up Git we created our server and React app and started to code.